Undergraduate degrees: BA, BS, or BFA

 Explore Your Creativity, Prepare for Your Future

 The UO’s Department of Art will prepare you for a career in the fields of the visual arts, digital arts, and design.
-You’ll choose from courses in ceramics, digital arts, drawing, fibers, metalsmithing and jewelry, multi-disciplinary arts, painting, photography, printmaking, and sculpture.
-The department is also jointly sponsoring a new undergraduate degree in product design.
+You’ll choose from courses in ceramics, digital arts, drawing, fibers, metalsmithing and jewelry, multi disciplinary arts, painting, photography, printmaking, and sculpture.

 You’ll start your art studies with courses in basic design and drawing as part of the foundations program.
 You’ll work with a wide range of media and processes as you explore the grammar and vocabulary of visual language in two-dimensional, three-dimensional, and time-based projects.